-We held our first ever Clearing Clinic on Facebook Live to field any questions you had about the Clearing process, and we had loads of queries come through.
-Our panel of ULaw experts got through a lot of questions while the session was live, so we want to make sure that if you missed it, you can still find the answers to those important Clearing questions.
-Here’s a write-up of the FAQs that came through during our Clearing Clinic.
+We held a Clearing Clinic on Facebook Live to field any questions you had about the Clearing process and we had loads of queries.
+Our panel of ULaw experts got through a lot of questions and we want to make sure that if you missed it, you can still find the answers to those important Clearing questions.
+Here’s all of the FAQs that came through during our Clearing Clinic.

 When do applications open?

-If you’re looking at studying with us next year, as soon as our Clearing applications for 2018 close in September, we’ll be accepting applications for September 2019.
+If you’re looking at studying with us next year, as soon as our Clearing applications for 2022 close on 18 October, we’ll be accepting applications for September 2023.

 Are there many spaces for Clearing?

-We have spaces left on all our undergraduate courses currently, and do expect this to be the case on A Level results day.
-This can, and probably will, change once we get to 16 August, so we recommend getting in early to make sure you still have the broadest range of options available to you.
+We have spaces left on all our undergraduate courses currently.
+This can, and probably will, change quickly, so we recommend getting in early to make sure you still have the broadest range of options available to you.

 What information will I need to have to hand when calling the Clearing hotline?